monyhar/monyhar/monyhar/docs/infra/new_builder.md

-Try builders normally pick up their configuration from a "mirrored" (i.e., matching) CI builder (the mapping is set in [trybots.py][25] in the chromium\_tests recipe configuration) and run the exact same things.
+Try builders normally pick up their configuration from a "mirrored" (i.e., matching) CI builder (the mapping is set in [trybots.py][25] in the monyhar\_tests recipe configuration) and run the exact same things.
 However, they can be configured to use slightly different GN args (usually to enable DCHECKs on release builders) and (rarely) to run different tests or run them with different flags. [ We enable dchecks on the release builders as a